 Click here for latest updates about Coronavirus and your holiday

-First pet goes free!
+Pets goes free!

 We obviously request that the boat is returned in a clean and tidy condition and reserve the right to refuse pets or charge for any additional cleaning or repairs required as a result of pets being on board during your holiday.
-(We do not charge for working assistance dogs).

 With this year’s Crufts Dog Show having just finished and one of the main waterway hire boat companies (ABC Boat Hire) having produced a special leaflet for distribution at this major event entitled ‘Take your Dog on a Boating Holiday this Year‘ it is perhaps a good time to look at this caninefriendly experience in more detail.